Medowhill/pl_articles/en/3/index.md

 On the other hand, if `x` is a mutable variable, one should read every line of code in the middle to find the value of `x` at the time when the function call happens.

 For small programs written by one person, whether `x` is immutable or mutable is unimportant.
 If the program does not expect any future usages, mutable `x` is fine.
 However, suppose the situation reading the code without any prior knowledge about the code.
-A big difference between immutable and mutable `x` exists even though there is no person, who reads only the first and the last line, of course.
+A big difference between immutable and mutable `x` exists even though there is no person who reads only the first and the last line of course.
 When `x` is mutable, without tracking every modification of `x` throughout the code, the value of `x` at the last line is unknown.
 It makes programmers feel difficulties to understand the code so possibly leads to more bugs.
 The program with immutable `x` does not suffer from such a problem.
 Remembering only one line of the code is enough to track the value of `x`.

 Mutable data structures cause similar problems.